 Grant bought nearly 70,000 acres from the Union Pacific Railroad and hurried back to England.
 The prairies held promise; they were only waiting for someone to extract their potential.
 Grant was bound and determined that it would be the young men of England.
 They were going to introduce gentility to America.

-In May of 1873, Grant was back with 38 colonists, several fine horses, some Southdown sheep, and what are believed to be the first Angus cattle in America.
+In May of 1873, Grant was back with 38 colonists, several fine horses, some pedigreed sheep of the Cotswold and other breeds, and what are believed to be the first Angus cattle in America.
 The new colony was to be named Victoria.
 The gentlemen farmers set to work at once building a church, a depot, a general store, a grain elevator, and about 25 houses.
 Grant’s high hopes were infectious.

 At least, they were at first.
 A few of the colonists were married men who brought their wives and children to America undoubtedly with the intention to work and prosper.
 Many, however, were well-to-do young gentlemen with absolutely no interest in agriculture.
 Suddenly finding themselves with plenty of spending money and no parental supervision, they set to work at once fulfilling their own vision of what Victoria should be.
 The next institutions of the colony were a hunt club, a cricket club, a race track, and a dance hall.